Cantorstaub/Game-of-Memories/README.md

 Game of Memories is a Game of Life simulation running inside the memory of an emulated _Instructor 50_ computer.
 It was co-created with Stefan Höltgen in the [Signallabor](https://www.musikundmedien.hu-berlin.de/de/medienwissenschaft/medientheorien/signallabor) at the Humboldt University of Berlin in 2014.

 As the _Instructor 50_ only provides a 7-segment display to show addresses and opcodes and a line of eight red LEDs, there would be no direct way to actually see the Game of Memories when run on the original hardware.
-The emulation of this machine in WinArcadia, on the other hand, provided the possibility to graphically represent the memory of the emulated machine, rendering the proliferation of living cells of the Game of Memories visible.
+The emulation of this machine in WinArcadia[[1]](#_ftn1), on the other hand, provided the possibility to graphically represent the memory of the emulated machine, rendering the proliferation of living cells of the Game of Memories visible.

 <img src = "/Pictures/Instructor 50 von Signetics.JPG?raw=true" width = "500" title = "The Instructor 50." alt = "A retro-computer consisting of a black case, two key pads with blue and red keys, a line of 8 DIP-switches and 8 LEDs, and a 7-segment display in red showcasing “HELLO”."/>